sds695/PUI2018_sds695/HW11_sds695/readme.md

 Completed the notebook on random forrests using the MTA subway swipes data.

 ## Assignment 2
-Updated the plot based on the recommendations by Tingyu Chang (tc1767).
+I updated the plot based on the recommendations by Tingyu Chang (tc1767).
 I unified the case of the x and y axis, added a caption and a title.

 ![Image did not load](box_and_whisker.png)